fkie-cad/FACT_core/README.md

 It's principally possible to install FACT on any Linux distribution, but the installer is limited to

-- Debian 11/12 (stable)
+- Debian 12 (stable)
-- Ubuntu 20.04/22.04/24.04 (stable)
+- Ubuntu 22.04/24.04 (stable)
-- Linux Mint 20/21/22 (stable)
+- Linux Mint 21/22 (stable)
 - Kali (experimental)

+Installation on older distributions (e.g. Debian 11 "Bullseye" or Ubuntu 20.04 "Focal") may still work, but is not considered stable, since these distributions have reached their end of life.

-FACT requires Python 3.9–3.12 (should be the default in all distributions except Ubuntu 20.04 where you can install a newer version using `apt`)
+FACT requires Python 3.10–3.12 (should be the default in all supported distributions)

 The setup process is mostly automated and wrapped in a single script.
 Some features can be selected specifically though.